abhinavsingh/fuge/README.md

 Fuge
 ====

-Fuge is a weekend project written while trying to dig deep into Java threads, synchronization and communication.
+Fuge is a weekend project written while trying to dig deep into Java threads, synchronization and communication using ConcurrentLinkedQueue.

 Fuges creates 1 job dispatcher thread, 1 job result aggregator, multiple job consumer threads.
 Fuge use 2 thread-safe queues `jobQueue` and `resultQueue` for sending job and their results back and forth.
 Here is how it all gets connected: